MicroRaft/MicroRaft/README.md

 Pull the latest code with `gh repo clone MicroRaft/MicroRaft` and build with `cd MicroRaft && ./mvnw clean package`.

+## Use in your own project

+Go to https://jitpack.io/#MicroRaft/MicroRaft/ for depending to the latest released JAR.

 ## Source Code Layout